CyVerse-learning-materials/discovery_environment_guide/step1.rst

 Logging In
 ----------

 When you first arrive at |the DE|, you'll see the Dashboard.
+The Dashboard contains links to news, CyVerse videos, and a list of recently added public apps you can use.
+The left sidebar shows icons for accessing Data, Apps, Analyses, Teams, and Help.

-You can freely explore the Dashboard information, but to perform any tasks, you must have an account and be logged in.
+We welcome you to freely explore the Dashboard, but to perform any tasks, you must have an account and be logged in.

 -----

-*Viewing the Dashboard*
+*About the Dashboard*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Dashboard provides an overview of recent activity in CyVerse and the Discovery Environment.
-Here you can see CyVerse-related news and events, video tutorials, and newly released public apps.
-Also, items specific to your activity will appear here, such as your recently launched analyses and newly integrated apps that you've been working on.
-The Dashboard's left sidebar shows icons for accessing Data, Apps, Analyses, Teams, and Help.
-You can log in from the Dashboard to get started.
+Your recently launched analyses, newly integrated apps that you've been working on, and other activity will show on the Dashboard, as well as CyVerse-related news and events, video tutorials, and newly released public apps.

 *Logging in*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To log in from the Dashboard, click the profile icon in the upper right corner of the DE, or click `SIGN IN` when you encounter this message:
+To log in from the Dashboard, click the |profile icon| in the upper right corner of the DE, or click `SIGN IN` when you encounter this message:

 |DE Login Required|

-1. Log into the Discovery Environment at |discovery environment| with your username and password.
+1. Log in to the Discovery Environment at |discovery environment| with your username and password.

 ..
 Tip::    If you forgot your password, you can reset it at the |CyVerse User Portal|.

-2. After logging in with your username and password, you'll be returned to the view that you were previously on.
-For example, if you were on the Apps view, then clicked `SIGN IN[d]`, you'll return to that view after logging in.
+2. After logging in with your username and password, you'll be returned to the previous view.
+For example, if you were on the Apps view when you clicked `SIGN IN[d]`, you'll return to that view.

-You can take a short tour of the DE by clicking the |person_icon| (person icon) in the upper right corner of the screen and selecting "Introduction".
+You can take a short tour of the DE's main features by clicking the |Help| icon in the left sidebar and selecting "Product Tour".

 ----